Do I Need Rhinoplasty Surgery or Not?

 Woman smiling after rhinoplasty

-Aesthetic and Nonaesthetic Considerations
+Aesthetic and Non-Aesthetic Considerations

-Nonsurgical Options
+Nonsurgical Rhinoplasty Options

 There are some drawbacks to this approach, however.
 The results of a nonsurgical nose job don’t last forever.
 You can expect your improvement to last for about 2 years before the filler product starts to break down and your nose returns to its natural shape.

-Surgical Options
+Your Surgical Rhinoplasty Options

 So when is surgical rhinoplasty the best option?
 A traditional rhinoplasty can tackle most other aesthetic concerns, including major nose reshaping.
 A surgical approach is best for reducing the size of the nose, improving the nasal tip, or correcting a functional issue that affects respiration.
 The results of surgical rhinoplasty are typically permanent—the nose is much less susceptible to the effects of aging than other areas of the body.
 However, it does take time for the results of rhinoplasty to become fully apparent.
 Although you’ll see a marked improvement in your nose as soon as the dressings come off, residual swelling can obscure the final result for several months.
 It also takes some time for the bones and other nasal structures to settle into their final positions.